5 Strategies of a Successful Music Store You Can Steal Today

 2. Rock the In-store Experience

-For Guitar Central, creating a great retail store experience is all about enhancing the musician’s relationship with the guitar.
+For Guitar Center, creating a great retail store experience is all about enhancing the musician’s relationship with the guitar.

 The store allows its customers to experience products in a very personal and tangible way.
 Here’s how Michael Amkreutz describes the experience they offer their customers: